Introduction/Overview:

 Eligibility for Awards:

-A runner must have participated in at least three races of the series to be eligible for a WCC award.
+A runner must have participated in at least five series races to be eligible for a Challenge series award.

 Most Total Points Awards:

-The runner (Male & Female) accumulating the most total points over the course of the season according to these rules will receive the WCC Champion award.
+The male and female accumulating the most points over the course of the season will receive the WCC Champion awards.

 Second and Third Overall (Male & Female) will also be recognized and awarded.